 MUSE, Caverject, and Vitaros are brands of alprostadil.
 Alprostadil treatment acts directly on the penis as a cream, penile insertion, or injection.
 It alters the pattern of blood flow in the penis during arousal and improves erections.
 It can be effective in some situations where tablet treatments do not work, or where tablet side effects prevent their use.

-Vitaros cream is the latest form of alprostadil to be licensed for use in the UK (Vitaros cream is available from Dr Fox).
+Vitaros cream is the latest form of alprostadil to be licensed for use in the UK.
 Vitaros comes in single dose pre-filled applicators (4 applications per box).
 Each applicator contains a few drops of cream which are dropped directly onto the head of the penis.
 The penis is held upwards with the meatus (opening through which urine exits) pinched apart.
 After 30 seconds some of the cream works down into the urethra (tube through which urine passes) where it is locally active.
 There are very few side effects, as little of the active ingredients get into the general circulation.
 Vitaros is likely to be preferred by men who wish to avoid injecting alprostadil or inserting it as a pellet.

 MUSE is alprostadil in the form of a tiny pellet (smaller than a grain of rice).
 MUSE comes with a single dose applicator used to insert the small pellet into the urethra.
 MUSE works in the same way as Vitaros, by local contact with the mucosa (skin) of the urethra.
 Information on How to use MUSE from MEDA Pharmaceuticals.